OlivierLD/raspberry-coffee/http-client-paradigm/README.md

 - [Processing](https://pi.processing.org/get-started/), Java 8 based.
 - [Node-RED](https://nodered.org/docs/getting-started/), NodeJS based (JavaScript, ES6)
 - Arduino (running - in this example - on an M5Stick-C)
-- C - Make a simple HTTP Request ib C
+- C - Make a simple HTTP Request in C
 - Python.
 A REST Client written for Python3, to close the loop.

 > Note: To install extra languages, [SDKMAN](https://sdkman.io/install) is the easiest, whatever your system is.